mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-incoming/_index.md

 GitLab is the leading open-source alternative to GitHub and offers built-in integrations with Slack.
 You can use the Slack interface in GitLab to add Mattermost webhooks directly without changing code:

 1. In GitLab, go to **Settings > Services** and select **Slack**.
-2. Paste the incoming webhook URL provided by Mattermost from **Main Menu > Integrations > Incoming Webhooks**.
+2. Paste the incoming webhook URL provided by Mattermost from **Product menu > Integrations > Incoming Webhooks**.
 3. Optionally set the **Username** you'd like displayed when the notification is made.
 Leave the **Channel** field blank.
 4. Select **Save**, then test the settings to confirm messages are sent successfully to Mattermost.